There's been much debate on how old children should be to get their ears pierced, but how young is too young?

 Other celebrity kids including Vivian Brady, daughter of model Gisele Bundchen, and Zahara Jolie-Pitt have their ears pierced too (although Zahara, who got her ears pierced aged six, is said to have screamed, and put off her five-year-old sister Shiloh with her reaction!)

-Tom Brady and Gisele Bundchen’s daughter Vivian, Kanye West and Kim Kardashian’s daughter North, and Brad Pitt and Angelina Jolie’s daughter Zahara all have pierced ears
+Tom Brady and Gisele Bundchen’s daughter Vivian, Kanye West and Kim Kardashian’s daughter North, and Brad Pitt and Angelina Jolie’s daughter Zahara have all had their ears pierced

 The decision can even cause opposition between parents in the same family – Atomic Kitten singer Natasha Hamilton reportedly argued with Ritchie Neville, the father of her daughter Ella Rose, about whether or not their little one should have her ears pierced as a baby.